imd-mrmccormack/im215-test-2019/README.md

 # Study
 - all assignments / quick marks / lecture notes

+---

+# What is NOT on the test
+- No WordPress
+- we just haven't spent enough time to become proficient

+---

 # You will have to use some things from
 - https://getbootstrap.com/docs/4.3/getting-started/introduction/